Learn About The Health Benefits Of Vitamin D | Cooper Complete

 Strong Teeth and Bones

 High levels of calcium and vitamin D play an essential role in the health of our bones and oral health.
-Our bodies need it to better absorb calcium, which strengthens bones and can help prevent osteoporosis.
-Inadequate calcium intake can lead to joint pain with early-onset osteoarthritis and tooth loss.
+Our bodies need it to absorb better calcium, which strengthens bones and can help prevent osteoporosis.
+Inadequate calcium intake can lead to joint pain, early-onset osteoarthritis, and tooth loss.
 Vitamin D deficiency is recognized as a major cause of bone disease in the elderly.
-Studies show when the body has ample vitamin D, it can reduce the risk of cavities, tooth decay and gum disease.
+Studies show that ample vitamin D can reduce the risk of cavities, tooth decay and gum disease.

 Immune System Support